AdrienSF/world-keyring/README.md

 project is to create a keyring system that entirely avoids the need to store passwords.
 The world keyring is in effect a function that maps master passwords to functions.

+What I aim for world keyring to do:
-- input master password
+- take master password as input
-- world keyring maps the password to a function
+- map the password to a function
-- this function takes the website name as input, and outputs the password to said site.
+- this function takes the website name as input, and outputs the password to said site

 This system should be just as secure in principle as a conventional keyring.
 Even if the password P of website W is leaked, the master password cannot be inferred as there are many functions (and thus master passwords) that map